lewislbr/gss/README.md

 ## Usage

 GSS works as a Docker image.
-By default it serves a directory in the container named `dist` at port `8080`, and exposes a metrics endpoint at `:9090/metrics` if enabled.
+By default it serves a directory in the container named `dist` at port `8080`.

 ### Running container directly